1. Is there something wrong with me?

 It may seem like therapists charge a lot of money, but the truth is, the vast majority do not become wealthy from their private practices.

 Like anyone who works independently, therapist’s fees pay for office space, office supplies, advertising, websites, continuing education, outside consultations, medical and malpractice insurance, and vacation time.
 While companies commonly supply these accoutrements and provisions for employed professionals, those of us in private practice supply them for ourselves.
 This is why we will refer agency settings to people who need therapy at very low fees.

 For most therapists a full time practice is 18-25 contact hours with clients each week.
 This is also true of therapists who are employed by organizations.
 The rest of our time we are marketing and promoting our practice, doing essential administrative work, and keeping up with new information through study, professional/peer consultations with other professionals, seminars and conferences.
-We are only paid for our contact hours with clients; we do not get paid for any of these other responsibilities necessary for maintaining our practice and license.
+Counselors are only paid for the contact hours with clients; we do not get paid for any of these other responsibilities necessary for maintaining our practice and license.